kelvinsanchez15/100-days-of-code/log.md

 ### Day 10: July 04, 2020

-**Today's Progress:** I didn't feel very well today so I just did a kata, did some research and watched videos about React key events.
+**Today's Progress:** I didn't feel very well so I just did a kata, some research and watched videos about React key events.

-**Thoughts:** My plan is to practice on a smaller scale and then transfer that knowledge to the project I'm currently working.
+**Thoughts:** My plan is to practice on a smaller scale first and then move on with my current project.
 Health is first tho.